McOrts/M5StickC_PH_sensor/README.md

-# pH sensor for water based solution based on ph-4502c and ESP32 microprocessor
+# pH sensor for water based solution with ph-4502c and ESP32 microprocessor

 ## The problem
 My aquarium always has water turbidity problems.